-- ➤ Meet the appeal deadline of April 1st for those student teaching in a Fall semester or meet the appeal deadline of October 15th for those student teaching in a Spring semester. - > Provide documentation from a coach, instructor, advisor, or leader of the extracurricular activity in question.
-The coach, instructor, advisor, or leader must state that they understand student teaching is your top priority and that teaching time for the extracurricular activity in question. - ➤ Hold a cumulative Waldorf education grade point average of 3.0 at the time of the request without any incomplete grades.
+- → Meet the appeal deadline of April 1st for those student teaching in a Fall semester or meet the appeal deadline of October 15th for those student teaching in a Spring semester. - → Provide documentation from a coach, instructor, advisor, or leader of the extracurricular activity in question.
+The coach, instructor, advisor, or leader must state that they understand student teaching is your top priority and that the student teacher will not miss any student teaching time for the extracurricular activity in question. - + Hold a cumulative Waldorf education grade point average of 3.0 at the time of the request without any incomplete grades.